jwhitbeck/dendrite/www/content/tutorial.md

 default page size is 256 KB.
 Since the first page of each column must be decoded before record assembly can begin, excessively large pages increase the likelihood that a very large column will become a bottleneck.
 However larger pages also allow for more efficient encoding and compression.
-Page size also influences the maximum size of dictionary pages.
+Page size also influences the heuristic for the maximum size of dictionary pages.

 Let's see how this plays out on an example.
 We re-use the same tutorial file that was downloaded at the beginning of the [file introspection]({{< relref "#file-introspection" >}}) section.